Episode 31 (Season 3): ‘In Tune’

 We wake up to the most beautiful views, take a refreshing dip in the sea and spend the day paddling from bay to bay.
 Mark takes us on foraging walks to learn more about Scotland’s plants and wild foods, and we’re heading to the tidal zone at super low tide.
 Our day ends with a delicious meal enjoying the sunset.

-After the story, I’ll you some of my top tips to make the most of your trip to the Galloway coast!
+After the story, I’ll tell you some of my top tips to make the most of your trip to the Galloway coast!

 Are you ready?
 Great – let’s travel to Scotland!